-Boren Scholarship Letters of Reference
+Boren Scholarship Letters of Recommendation

 It is best if two of the letters are from academic sources.
 When considering who to ask, you should look at more than just who gave you good grades.
-The best references are written by people who can comment 1) on your academic, linguistic, and personal preparation for the study abroad program, especially as they relate to the Boren Scholarship objectives and 2) your understanding of the relationship between your program and U.S. national security, broadly defined, as well as your career interests.
+The best recommendations are written by people who can comment 1) on your academic, linguistic, and personal preparation for the study abroad program, especially as they relate to the Boren Scholarship objectives and 2) your understanding of the relationship between your program and U.S. national security, broadly defined, as well as your career interests.

-You should only submit a third letter of reference if you believe it will strengthen your application.
+You should only submit a third letter of recommendation if you believe it will strengthen your application.
 The third letter can come from another professor or from a non-college level language instructor, such as a high school language teacher or a private tutor.
 If you have relevant work or internship experience, you can also ask a supervisor to write the third letter.
 Since this person will be writing from the perspective of interacting with you in a practical manner outside of the classroom, it can add an additional perspective to the application.

 - Explain what the Boren Scholarship is and why you have decided to apply.

 - Provide a resume or short biography along with the Boren Scholarship statement of purpose.
-This will give your referees a clearer picture of you and your goals.
+This will give your recommender a clearer picture of you and your goals.
 Plus, they may have feedback or questions that can help you revise your statement of purpose.